serrob23/falsecolor/README.md

 ## Installation
+FalseColor Python can be installed using pip:
+'''bash
+pip install FalseColor
+'''

-Run setup.py install while in the working directory.
+Or by running setup.py install while in the working directory.

 ```bash
 python setup.py install